postersw/AndersonIsland/ReadMe.txt

 	4. They were built from C:\Users\Bob\Documents\icon.png on Edgewood.

 ------------------------------------------------------------------------------------------------------------
-IOS DEBUG/BUILD    XCODE 12.2 (1/2/21)
+IOS DEBUG/BUILD    USE XCODE 12.2 (1/2/21)
    Note: since 4/15/20 I have been doing customizations manually in XCODE and in the aia/aia/platforms/ios/www ... directory.
-         I have not been running Cordova Prepare or build, since it rewrites all this information.
+         I have NOT been running Cordova Prepare or build, since it rewrites all this information.
 		 XCODE alone works fine and you can run it on the simulator, or Archive (development) and load it using diawi.com, or upload directly to the app store.

-	4/15/20: DEBUG Build on MacinCloud LA952.
-PG Build has been deprecated for IOS 13, so it is no longer used.
+	4/15/20: DEBUG Build on MacinCloud LA952.user168917,pw=pxt77203 PG Build has been deprecated for IOS 13, so it is no longer used.
 	1. Get latest source using desktop GIT.
 	2. Manually copy the source from the GIT repositiory to aia/aia/www/index.html  and js/index.js.
 	   If you are NOT going to run 'cordova', manually copy the source directly into the platforms code at: